 Observation status is technically an outpatient service paid under the Hospital Outpatient Prospective Payment System (OPPS) at 42 CFR Part 419.
 Observation patients are billed under Part B rather than Part A, meaning they pay the Part B deductible ($283 in 2026), 20 percent coinsurance for each observation service, separate Part B cost-sharing for diagnostic tests and physician services, and importantly, full cost for any self-administered drugs the hospital provides (because Part B does not cover self-administered drugs taken in an outpatient setting).

 Most consequentially for downstream care: observation days do not count toward the three-day inpatient qualifying hospital stay that Medicare requires under Section 1812(a)(2) for Part A coverage of a subsequent skilled nursing facility admission.
 A Georgia beneficiary who spent five midnights in observation at a Wellstar facility but never reached inpatient status has zero qualifying days for SNF purposes.
 The hospital may be willing to admit the patient to a SNF, but Medicare Part A will not pay the SNF claim because the qualifying inpatient stay was never met.
-The patient becomes responsible for the full SNF cost (approximately $250 to $400 per day in Georgia depending on the facility), or must qualify for Medicaid Long-Term Care if income, assets, and clinical level of care criteria are met.
+The patient becomes responsible for the facility's full private daily rate, or must qualify for Medicaid Long-Term Care if income, assets, and clinical level of care criteria are met.

 The Medicare Outpatient Observation Notice (MOON), CMS-10611, was required by the Notice of Observation Treatment and Implication for Care Eligibility Act of 2015 (Public Law 114-42).
 The MOON must be delivered orally and in writing to any patient receiving observation services for more than 24 hours, no later than 36 hours after observation begins.
 The MOON tells the patient (1) that they are an outpatient receiving observation services, not an inpatient; (2) the reasons for the observation classification; (3) the cost-sharing implications; and (4) the implications for subsequent SNF coverage.
 The MOON does not create a right of appeal but does create a documentation requirement and is itself sometimes useful evidence in subsequent quality improvement organization complaints.